cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

     subgroup G of the curve. {{cofactor-clearing}} describes methods to perform this operation.

-Each function holds particular properties that are described in the subsequent sections.

 Two top-level functions taking as input a bit string and returning points on the curve are introduced.
 Although these functions have the same interface, the distribution of the points they produce are different.
 The first function is called injective encoding and its probability distribution of the points can be easily distinguished from a uniform distribution of points on the curve.
-On the other hand, the second function behaves as a hash function since its output is indistinguishable from a uniform distribution of the points on the curve.
+The second function behaves as a hash function since its output is indistinguishable from a uniform distribution of the points on the curve.

 -   Injective encodings.
 A bit string is mapped to a point in G, however,